makgyver/pyros/README.md

 ### How to test

-In order to try the recommendation algorithm with the "default" dataset use the following command
+In order to try the recommendation algorithm with the default dataset use the following command

 ```sh